 Adam Stone has been involved in slam since he misread an academic schedule in 1998 and wandered into a poetry club by mistake.
 The club took a field trip to The Prodigal Sun in Hyannis, Mass. to watch a poetry slam.
 While not immediately hooked, it wasn’t long before he saw a Boston poet named Jack McCarthy, and decided he should go to Boston to check out the Boston Poetry Slam at the Cantab Lounge.

-Since then, Adam has represented venues at the National Poetry Slam eleven times: Cape Cod in 1999; Boston-Cantab in 2000, 2003, 2004, 2006, 2010; The People’s Republic of Vermont in 2001; the Lizard Lounge in 2002, 2005, 2007; and the Worcester Poets’ Asylum in 2008.
-He was twice selected to represent The Lizard Lounge at The Individual World Poetry Slam, served as Cape Cod’s Spoken Word Poet Laureate from 2000-2005, and has won the Cantab’s Champion of Champions slam more times than anyone else since the inception of the series in 1993.
+Since then, Adam has represented venues at the National Poetry Slam twelve times: Cape Cod in 1999; Boston-Cantab in 2000, 2003, 2004, 2006, 2010; The People’s Republic of Vermont in 2001; the Lizard Lounge in 2002, 2005, 2007; the Worcester Poets’ Asylum in 2008, and the Brew’d Coffehouse in Lowell, MA in 2013.
+He was twice selected to represent the Lizard Lounge at the Individual World Poetry Slam, served as Cape Cod’s Spoken Word Poet Laureate from 2000-2005, and has won the Boston Poetry Slam’s Champion of Champions slam more times than anyone else since the inception of the series in 1993.
 He holds the venue title of Dirty Head-to-Head Haiku Champion, acquired on Erotic Poetry Night in 2012.